rune/rune/docs/docs/quick-start.md

 }
 ```

-To modify the game state that is synced between players, we define actions that get called from game rendering part:
+To modify the `game` state synced between players, we define actions that get called from the client code.
+Here's the action to mark a cell in Tic Tac Toe:

 ```js
 function claimCell(cellIndex, { game, playerId }) {